Type Six: The Loyalist

 8. Superpower

-Prepared Loyalty – Sixes bring a rare blend of devotion and foresight.
-When they trust you, they’re some of the most reliable and steadfast allies you could ask for—committed, conscientious, and ready to defend the people and causes they believe in.
+Preparedness & Loyalty – Sixes bring a rare blend of devotion and foresight.
+When they trust you, they’re some of the most reliable and steadfast allies you could ask for: committed, conscientious, and ready to defend the people and causes they believe in.
 Their anxiety becomes a superpower when it’s harnessed for thoughtful planning and protection.
-They don’t just show up—they anticipate what might go wrong and are already working on a plan B (and C).
+They don’t just show up, they anticipate what might go wrong and are already working on a plan B (and C).
 In a crisis, you want a healthy Six nearby: grounded, calm, and ten steps ahead.
+When a crisis arrives, that bubbly anxiety they normally carry around diminishes, bc they have already thought through all of the possibilities and now they finally get to take action.

 9. Common Challenges